Canop/dom-doll/README.md

 The doll function is designed to be used in a hierarchical and variadic way, each argument being either a CSS selector, an element, a collection of elements, some pseudo HTML for element creation, a function to apply to the previous collection, or a map of properties to change the previous element(s).

+When the argument is a string, it's considered as a DOM element creation descriptor if it starts with a `<`, and as a CSS selector otherwise.

 Here are a few introductory examples:

 ### Add elements to an existing one